Framework-R-D/phlex-design/doc/hof_operators.rst

 |                                                         | :math:`\textit{label}: \mathbbm{1} \rightarrow L`  |                        |
 +---------------------------------------------------------+----------------------------------------------------+------------------------+

-Unfolds are the opposite of folds, where the output sequence is larger than the input sequence :dune:`17 Unfolding data products`.
+Unfolds are the opposite of folds, where the output sequence is larger than the input sequence :need:`DUNE 33`.
 An unfold can be used for parallelizing the processing of a data product in smaller chunks.

 Unfolding predicate